Woods and Stains R FactorConstructionHingesRackingGlass DoorsVentingCoolingWarrantyShipping

 Most Vinotemp wine cabinets are constructed from white oak wood, glass and insulation materials.
 Standard features include premium wood, hardwood door trims, double-pane tinted glass windows, the quality insulation, and sealed seams throughout the wine cabinet.
 Back to Top

-Vinotemp is the only company that offers both continuous (or piano) hinges and refrigerator hinges.
+Vinotemp is the only company that offers both continuous (or piano) hinges and hidden or refrigerator hinges.
 Continuous hinges are incredibly effective in sealing the door.
 The workmanship is more time consuming assembling a continuous hinge.
 Refrigerator hinges have similar costs for the manufacturer, and are also available, but the continuous hinge is more reliable.
 We are able install the hinges seamless or invisible as an option to show no sign of either a piano or refrigerator hinge.

 While most units use continuous hinges, Vinotemp uses refrigerator hinges made of steel on our Sonoma Series of cabinets.
 This is an option on other units if you so choose.
 Back to Top

 We offer three choices of wine racking for our cabinets: all Redwood, cellar trellis (redwood and powder coated metal), or wood and aluminum racking.
 None of our racking is glued.
 Standard wood and aluminum racking comes standard for the Economy Series, Redwood and aluminum for our Reserve Series, and all Redwood for our Sonoma Series.
 Having been manufacturing these for over 20 years, our Cellar Trellis racks have prevented many bottles from breaking during California earthquakes.
 The bottles rest on the wood in these cellar trellis cubicles.
 It should also be noted that upgrading to all-Redwood racking reduces the capacity if bottle capacity is a concern.
 Any of our cabinets can be customized to the type of racking you desire.